paulmayer-fullstacker/week-5/W5-Challenge-Mayer/README.md

 Development of the MVP took the form of Bug Fixing.
 Identifying issues with functionallity of the MVP, prioritising those issues, and allocating non-conflicting work to team members.
 In this way a flow of incrementally improved code was continually merged into GitHub.
 One of the tasks allocated to me, was to display the correct local time at the required location.

+#### Display Local Time

+The API call (shown above) returns a JSON object.
+Each returned object has members that allow us to display the current date time at the specified location.
+The 'dt' member holds a value that represents a time-stamp for the location.
+The time-stamp is the number of seconds elapsed since the Unix epoc (00:00Hr 01Jan1970), in Coordinated Universal Time (UTC) the universal equivalent of GMT.
+The 'country' holds a country code (i.e., UK, US, AU.
+For United Kingdon, United States, or Australia).
+This country code canbe used to determin the local offset (+/-), from UTC.

+Check out this important function: [My Function](https://github.com/paulmayer-fullstacker/week-5/blob/main/W5-Challenge-Mayer/script.js#L170)

 ### Future Development:

 Currently the API key is hardcoded within the JS file.
 As such, anyone can view the key simply using their browser's developer tool.
 Storing API keys directly in client-side scripts, in this way, is a major security vulnerability.
 To remedy this, a solution was scoped to build a proxy server to deal with API authentication in server-side script.
 A solution was built and tested, employing a node.js environment.
 However, it was decided that this solution was beyond the scope of this project.
 So, the solution was shelved, to be revisited in a later module.